Maccauhuru/qik-js/README.md

 "Value of 2 to the cube : " : 8

-"Squarerrot value of 9 : " : 3
+"Squareroot value of 9 : " : 3
 ```

 ## Tables